spacetelescope/jwst/docs/jwst/emicorr/description.rst

 The effect of these EMI frequencies is to imprint each into the rate images.
 For short integrations in ``LRSSLITLESS`` the correlated noise from this is quite apparent in the rate images.
-For longer integrations the net effect is to increase the read noise by about 20 \\%.
+For longer integrations the net effect is to increase the read noise by about 20 percent.

 The process to do the correction is the following (repeated recursively for each discrete EMI frequency desired):